Pasadena Waldorf School: Overview

-Waldorf Education fosters connections between students, teachers, classmates, and the world around us.
-Discovering how we are connected cultivates a deep sense of respect, social responsibility, and a strong moral compass.
-Pasadena Waldorf School's mission is to ensure that graduates emerge from school ready to engage in the global community through meaningful relationships and purposeful work.

-Academics and Faculty
+Academics and faculty

 The student to teacher ratio is 9:1 (national average is 13:1) with 25% of faculty with advanced degrees.

-Support Programmes
+Support programmes

 They provide organizational support for high school students with IEP or 504 plan.

-Student Body
+Student body

-There are 300 students, and class sizes typically range from 18-25.
+There are 300 students, and class sizes typically range from 18 to 25.

-Financial Aid
+Financial aid

 They provide an average financial aid of $10000 and has 28% accepting the same.

 Sports

 They offer four sports (Basketball, Flag Football, Track and Field, Volleyball) and 16 extracurriculars.
 In 2017 they formed a shared high school athletics team with Judson International School with the approval of California Interscholastic Federation Southern Section (CIF).